 A leg ulcer is most often due to an underlying problem with the circulation in your legs.
-If you have one of these open wounds or a venous disease like varicose veins, Board-Certified Vascular and Interventional Radiologist Vinay Madan, MD, and his team at Center for Varicose Veins in Wilton, Connecticut, can help.
+If you have one of these open wounds or a venous disease like varicose veins, Board-Certified Vascular and Interventional Radiologist Vinay Madan, MD, and his team at Center for Varicose Veins in Wilton, and Fairfield, Connecticut, can help.
 They specialize in treating leg ulcers and use treatments like ClosureFast™ radiofrequency ablation, foam sclerotherapy, endovenous laser ablation, and VenaSeal™ vein sealant, to eliminate varicose veins.
 Call Center for Varicose Veins today to find out more or use the online form to book an appointment.

 What is a leg ulcer?